-ABA 0751 - Supervision and Management in Applied Behavior Analysis
+ABA 0751 - Supervision and Management in Applied Behavior Analysis (3 credits)

 This 45-hour graduate-level course will focus on applied behavior analysis supervision and management of behavior change agents.
 It will address the components of effective supervision, as well as the development of performance monitoring, reinforcement, and feedback systems.
 In addition, focus will be placed on the role of assessment in supervision and management.
 This course covers the following BACB Fifth Edition content areas: F: Behavior Assessment and I: Personnel Supervision and Management.
-Prerequisites: ABA 0711 & ABA 0712
+Prerequisite: ABA 0714